-In response to opinions obtained through the engagement with stakeholders outside the Company, Mazda has taken the following specific actions in FY March 2013.
+In response to opinions obtained through engagement with stakeholders outside the Company, Mazda has taken the following specific action in FY March 2014.

-- In response to the opinions related to employee conduct, Mazda held the 1st CSR Education Seminar for all senior managers, aiming to encourage them to be more mindful of their actions.
+- In response to opinions related to employee conduct, Mazda disseminated information, including in-company notification documents, to employees to encourage them to be more mindful of their actions.

 <Opinions from Participants>

 - I was able to understand Mazda's passionate commitments to car design and the pleasure of driving.

 - I was very impressed to learn that real workmanship is incorporated, as an excellent painting technique, in the "Kodo" design and that the painting is nvironmentally friendly.

 - I was happy to learn that Mazda has paid special attention to internal-combustion engines.
 I want Mazda to continue to be a company that attracts consumers with new technologies.